 Situation of the country

-In April 2014, a survey conducted in Lebanon and Jordan by Handicap International, working in collaboration with HelpAge International, found that 5.7% of refugees, i.e. more than 90,000 people, had serious injuries.
-Moreover, in three out of four cases these injuries will lead to a permanent disability due to their severity and the lack of medical attention.
+Although Jordan has an average human development index, there are still significant inequalities among the population.
+Jordan is considered one of the most stable countries in the region.
+More than 650,000 Syrian refugees are currently living there.
+In April 2014, a survey conducted in Lebanon and Jordan by HI and HelpAge International showed that 5.7% of refugees, more than 90,000 individuals, had serious injuries.
+In addition, in three out of four cases, the injuries will result in permanent disability due to their severity and lack of medical care.

-Status of people with disabilities
+Situation of persons with disabilities